Penalizing complexity priors for Bayesian inference of circular models: Methodology

-For the cardioid distribution as defined in \autoref{eq:cardioid_density}, we have the KLD as
+For the cardioid distribution as defined in \eqref{eq:cardioid_density}, we have the KLD as

 The base models for the concentration parameter $\ell$ of cardioid distribution are unusual, as $\ell$ controls the extent of the cardioid curve deviating away from the circular uniform distribution.
 Therefore, the two base models for $\ell$ are the circular uniform distribution $\ell_{0}=0$ and the most un-uniform cardioid curve $\left(\ell_{0} \rightarrow \frac{1}{2}\right)$, and the corresponding PC prior for $\ell$ are given in \Cref{prop:PC_ell_uni} and \Cref{prop:PC_ell_card}.
-The proofs are given in \Cref{appendix:derivation_of_pc_priors.cardioid_distribution}.
+The proofs are given in Appendix A.2. \begin{proposition} The PC prior for concentration parameter $\ell$ of the cardioid distribution with the base model at $\ell_{0} = 0$ has density